Divorce and Home Selling

 Many factors should be considered if you are thinking about selling your home.
 Your house or condo is an asset as well as a home.
 If you have children, their emotional needs have to be considered.
 If you receive the home through a divorce settlement or judge's decree while your spouse gets the liquid assets, think carefully about whether you have enough cash to live comfortably or whether you should move into less expensive living quarters.
 If the monthly payments on the home are small, you might as well stay where you are.

 Whenever divorce is in the cards, you must consider your living expenses to see what you can afford on your income with or without support from your ex-spouse.
-Look at your current expenses and really think on it – can you afford to pay for your current home by yourself?
+Look at your current expenses and really think about it – can you afford to pay for your current home by yourself?

 We hope this is a bit of helpful information for you in this difficult time.
 Please feel free to contact us should you have any questions or when you are ready to take the next step.